Academics

 The St. Elizabeth's School Parent Association (SESPA) serves as a vital support system for the diverse school community, organizing fundraising initiatives and social events to foster a sense of unity.
 SESPA collaborates with the Head of School to address the evolving financial needs of the institution.
 Over the years, SESPA has successfully raised funds to implement various enhancements, including a new science curriculum, a computerized library cataloging system, and additional support for various in-school and extracurricular activities.

-St. Elizabeth’s School is committed to enrolling a truly inclusive and diverse school community.
-Essential to this policy is our individualized tuition system or sliding scale that eliminates the categories of “scholarship” or “financial aid.”
-We act with grace, generosity, and humility to center equity, access, and inclusion in our tuition model.
-St. Elizabeth’s is just one of two private schools nationwide using a sliding-scale tuition model to ensure socio-economic balance in every grade.
+St. Elizabeth's School is committed to enrolling a truly inclusive and diverse school community.
+Essential to this policy is our individualized tuition system or sliding scale that eliminates the categories of"scholarship" or "financial aid" We act with grace, generosity, and humility to center equity, access, and inclusion in our tuition model.
+St. Elizabeth's is just one of two private schools nationwide using a sliding-scale tuition model to ensure socio-economic balance in every grade.